SapitoSucio/froggo-guides/docs/script_commands.md

 This command takes off all the skill points on the invoking character, so they only have Basic Skill blanked out (lvl 0) left, and returns the points for them to spend again.
 Nothing else will change but the skills.
-Quest skills will also reset if '`quest_skill_reset`' option is set to Yes in '`battle_athena.conf`'.
-If the '`quest_skill_learn`' option is set in there, the points in the quest skills will also count towards the total.
+Quest skills will also reset if ``quest_skill_reset`` option is set to Yes in ``battle_athena.conf``.
+If the ``quest_skill_learn`` option is set in there, the points in the quest skills will also count towards the total.

-Used in reset NPC's (duh!)
+Used in reset NPC`s (duh!)

 ---------------------------------------

 \***resetfeel**({**<char_id\>**});

-This command will reset the Star Gladiator's designated maps on the invoking character.
+This command will reset the Star Gladiator`s designated maps on the invoking character.
 > Only works on Star Gladiator and Star Emperor classes.

 ---------------------------------------

 \***resethate**({**<char_id\>**});

-This command will reset the Star Gladiator's designated monsters on the invoking character.
+This command will reset the Star Gladiator`s designated monsters on the invoking character.
 > Only works on Star Gladiator and Star Emperor classes.

 ---------------------------------------